Breaking: ADC Expels Nafiu Bala, Leke Abejide, Others, Video Emerges

 Top chieftain reacts as APGA loses ex-Anambra deputy speaker to ADC

-Melaye vowed that the ADC national convention will hold despite the challenges, expressing determination despite logistical challenges.
+Melaye vowed that the ADC national convention will hold despite the challenges, expressing determination.

 Meanwhile, Legit.ng earlier reported that the Supreme Court threw out the application to stay execution of the judgment of the Court of Appeal, which led to the decision of the Independent National Electoral Commission (INEC) to derecognise the David Mark-led ADC leadership.

-The decision of the Supreme Court to dismiss the application was followed by the withdrawal of the application by Jibril Okutekpa, the counsel to Mark, a former Senate president.
+The Supreme Court’s dismissal of the application followed its withdrawal by Jibril Okutekpa, counsel to Mark, a former Senate president.

-Okutekpa had told the five-member Supreme Court panel, headed by Justice Lawal Garba, that the interpretation of the Court of Appeal judgment by INEC on March 12 made the ADC not have a leader.
-He added that the order for the parties to maintain the 'status quo antebellum' was the reason for the leadership vacuum in the party.
+Okutekpa told the five-member Supreme Court panel, headed by Justice Lawal Garba, that INEC’s interpretation of the Court of Appeal judgment on March 12 left the ADC without a leader.
+He added that the order for parties to maintain the status quo ante bellum created a leadership vacuum in the party.

 Source: Legit.ng